 These developments should look exciting from a gamer’s point of view now, but there’s still a long way to go!
 While there have been various kinds of gaming tablets and high-end smartphones already on the market – in addition to Android based gaming consoles -but all this stuff has not been able to collect much attention of gamers.
 Thus, it would be interesting to see how this new micro-console will fare.
 If this trend really takes off, it would open up new avenues for mobile and casual gamers, as they might shift to joystick controllers.
 It would be possible for them to leave behind touch-screen controls if more of such controls (primarily based around joystick) would be developed in the future.

 In practicality, both joystick-based and touch screen-based controls have become a necessity.
-As a gamer, you would need a joystick to enjoy and play games like Street Fighter thoroughly; while games like Angry Birds are the more suited to the touch screen.
+As a gamer, you would need a joystick to enjoy and play games like Street Fighter thoroughly; while games like Angry Birds are the more suited to a touch screen.
 One obvious fact there is that gameplay on Android and iOS based game titles are quite different as compared to modern day console games and PC based MMOGs.

 To ensure a rewarding transition from touch controls to the traditional joystick, developers will have to rely on extensive testing of the micro-consoles on games, based on different genres.
 Ultimately, the aim of testers and developers would be to provide easy control for the gamers.

-With existing Amazon Fire TV, upcoming Android TV, the market gets one more name, Forge TV (Smart TV) which will be launched in this quarter of the year and expected to come with a $100 price tag.
+With existing Amazon Fire TV, upcoming Android TV, the market gets one more name, Forge TV (Smart TV) which will be launched in the quarter of this year and expected to come with a $100 price tag.
 It would cost $150, bundled with Razer’s Serval controller.
 A gamer will have to spend $80 each to buy additional Servals.

 Laxmikant B. Thipse